windicss/plugins/README.md

 Collection of plugins for [Windi CSS](https://github.com/windicss/windicss).

 > If you find some plugin that you used is not yet supported, you are welcome to **post an issue or pull request**, and we will support it soon.
+Anyone can upload a pr to this project and pass in their own plugin.
+The package naming should conform to `@windicss/plugin-xxx`.

 ## Transform API